jerrold110/olam-project-submission/1 and 2/README.md

 This design is normalised to 3NF by meeting the conditions: atomic values, no partial dependencies, no transitive dependencies.

 ### Database loading:
-My code can be run with `run.sh` which creates the tables, loads the data into a staging table, cleans the data, and loads into their respective tables.
+My code can be run with `run.sh` which creates the tables, loads the data into a staging table, cleans the data, and loads into their destination tables.

 Data is loaded into staging with `load_stage.sql`